erik-riklund/wow/README.md

 ### Developer community

-The Backbone developer community is where we come together to connect, share ideas, and learn from one another.
-It’s a space where we can discuss the development process, announce new plugins, share code snippets, collaborate on projects, and help each other troubleshoot problems.
-Whether we’re swapping tips, sharing experiences, or picking up new skills, the community is a place for growth and support.
-Built on a culture of teamwork, empowerment, and respect, we can achieve amazing things together.
-By building on each other’s work, we’re shaping a bigger, better, and more diverse ecosystem of World of Warcraft addons.
+The Backbone community is a collaborative space where developers can share knowledge, solve problems, and create new things together.
+We believe that by fostering an open and inclusive environment, we can create a more vibrant and diverse ecosystem of World of Warcraft addons.
+The community is built on a culture of mutual respect, empowerment, and open communication.
+It is meant to be a place where you can connect with other developers, get help when you need it, or share your latest project.
+By discussing and collaborating with like-minded individuals, we can achieve amazing things.

 > [Join the Backbone community on Discord](https://discord.gg/JaHq2wWweS)